 The Field Is Not a Laboratory

 Most data quality guidance assumes controlled conditions that rarely exist in development fieldwork.
 The gap between textbook prescriptions and field realities creates specific challenges that practitioners must navigate daily.
+It helps to have a vocabulary for these problems: the total survey error framework, developed by Robert Groves and refined in the standard reference Survey Methodology (Groves et al.), separates error into distinct sources—coverage, sampling, nonresponse, and measurement—so that each can be diagnosed and addressed rather than lumped together as "bad data."

 Environmental factors shape data collection in ways that urban-based programme managers rarely appreciate.
 Monsoon seasons can make villages inaccessible for weeks.
 Extreme heat affects both enumerator concentration and respondent patience.
 Poor lighting in homes makes paper-based tools difficult to use.
 These are not edge cases—they are the norm across much of South Asia.